dotnet/docs-maui/docs/user-interface/controls/map.md

 }
 ```

-Once the NuGet package has been added and initialized, map APIs can be used in your project.
+Once the NuGet package has been added and initialized, `Map` APIs can be used in your project.

 ### Platform configuration

 Additional configuration is required on Android before the map will display.
-In addition, on iOS, Android, and Mac Catalyst, accessing the user's location requires location permissions to have been granted to the app.
+In addition, on iOS, Android, and Mac Catalyst, accessing the user's location requires location permissions to have been granted to your app.

 #### iOS and Mac Catalyst

 Displaying and interacting with a map on iOS and Mac Catalyst doesn't require any additional configuration.
 However, to access location services, you should set the required location services requests in **Info.plist**.
-These will typically be:
+These will typically be one or more of the following:

 - [`NSLocationAlwaysAndWhenInUseUsageDescription`](https://developer.apple.com/documentation/bundleresources/information_property_list/nslocationalwaysandwheninuseusagedescription) – for using location services at all times.
 - [`NSLocationWhenInUseUsageDescription`](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW26) – for using location services when the app is in use.